Skip to main content

 sudo sh -c 'echo "deb https://packages.sury.org/php/ $(lsb_release -sc) main" > /etc/apt/sources.list.d/php.list'

-Install PHP 8.2 with some important PHP extensions:
+Install PHP 8.3 with PHP extensions:

 sudo apt-get update